ConservationInternational/trends.earth/docs/source/for_developers/development.rst

 its code can be found in the file ``charts.py`` in the plugin root directory.
 Function optimized to work with large polygons and uses following workflow.
-For a given geometry find a bbox and extract raster susbset using this bbox.
+For a given geometry find a bbox and extract raster subset using this bbox.
 Perform in-memory geometry rasterization and apply it as a mask to raster.
 Then count number of pixels which have specific value and calculate percentage.
 As pixel counting is built on numpy array functions it is very fast even for big polygons.